AdrianFR99/Raider-of-the-Lost-World/README.md

 * Environmental sounds (Panning and distance attenuation): DidacRomero

 Assignment 3:
-	-UI:DidacRomero & AdrianFR99
+	-UI: DidacRomero & AdrianFR99
 * coins and lifes entities and the behaviour of them: AdrianFR99
 * logo of the game: AdrianFR99
-* Music and sound effects of the UI:DidacRomero
+* Music and sound effects of the UI: DidacRomero

 ---
  ### Credits